couple hugging in kitchen

 • How much debt do you both feel comfortable taking on?

 Make sure your expectations are aligned, both for your relationship and your finances.
-Don’t make any assumptions and don’t move forward on the belief that everything will work itself out, no matter how much you love each other.
-Love is powerful, but it generally can’t solve complicated financial problems on its own.
+Don’t make any assumptions and don’t move forward on the belief that everything will work itself out.
 Letting potential problems go unaddressed can create resentment, which can hurt your relationship.

 If you are buying a house with someone you are not married to, getting crystal clear on the financial details is critical.